ctsang5/baywheels/README.md

 # How does the expansion of Bay Wheels affect bus ridership in San Francisco?

-I investigate the causal effect of the Bay Wheels network expansion on SFMTA (Muni) bus ridership. **I find that adding one more bikeshare station within 400 meters of a bus route is associated with a 1.47% increase in average daily bus ridership on that route.** My result is consistent with the idea that Bay Wheels stations act as a complement, rather than a substitute, to Muni buses.
+I investigate the causal effect of the Bay Wheels network expansion on SFMTA (Muni) bus ridership. **I find that adding one more bikeshare station within 400 meters of a bus route is associated with a 1.47% increase in average daily bus ridership on that route.** The result suggests that riders in San Francisco use bikes to get to bus stops, which supports Lyft's decision to accept Clipper cards for more seamless transfers.

 ### Methods
 To identify the bikeshare stations within 400 meters of a bus route, I defined treatment zones using 400 meter buffers around the route's stops.
 Using GTFS shapefiles and Bay Wheels station coordinates, I tracked when that route saw a bikeshare station open within its treatment zones.